 Work leads in the inbox

 This guide is for anyone signed into the dashboard who handles day-to-day lead triage.
-You will use Leads (the default list), search, filters, lead detail, and status updates.
+You will use Inbox (the main nav item and default list), search, filters, lead detail, and status updates.
+Viewers can read leads but cannot change status — only Primary Owner and Manager roles can update pipeline status.
 Developers only need the status section when wiring webhooks that listen for status_changed.

 You open a session on the dashboard host.